RuitianXu/AMHIPT/README.md

 **Official implementation of the paper: A Novel Machine Learning Model for the Prediction of Avian Haemosporidian Infection from Morphological Data**

 **AMHIPT** is a machine learning pipeline designed to predict haemosporidian infection status in birds using non-invasive morphological measurements (e.g., beak length, weight).
-Built on **XGBoost** and interpreted via **SHAP**, it provides a cost-effective screening tool for avian researchers.
+Built on **XGBoost with species-specific feature optimization**, it provides a cost-effective screening tool for avian researchers.

 <p align="center">
   <img src="image/pipline_for_xgb.png" alt="AMHIPT Workflow" width="85%">